 - All those entering must complete what is known as a “Health Pass” or “Pase de Salud.”
 This is a required digital epidemiological form that must be completed.

-- All tourists must demonstrate legal residency in one of the 19 states by showing their unexpired U.S. driver’s license, which will prove state residency.
+- All tourists must demonstrate legal residency in one of the 50 states (or US territories) by showing their unexpired U.S. driver’s license, which will prove state residency.

 Ensuring You Have Proper Travel Insurance to Enter Costa Rica